 Turns out room nodes and anti-nodes were the culprit.
-Test tones indicated that the mid driver in the left repaired unit was about 3bd louder than it's mate in the right.
+Test tones indicated that the mid driver in the left repaired unit was about 3db louder than it's mate in the right.
 But all were functioning properly and in phase.
 (It also indicated that the right mid driver on the Thiel was dead!
 The first order cross over had totally masked it.
 This will be the second repair/replacement of that driver.
 It's amazing the Thiels still sound so good missing one mid-range!)

-Ironically the 801's better dispersion probably created this issue.
+Ironically the 801's better high frequency dispersion probably created this issue.
 Even the image shift to the sides were reduced to almost nil.
 That means it was room boundary reflections that were the problem.
 Apparently certain high frequencies were beaning off the side walls to my listening position, causing this shift and the suck out!

 Second Chance for the 801's.
 Inspired that the center was now right I listened to several tracks.
 I noticed that the 3D sound stage had also emerged.
 Not quite Thiel level, but definitely there now.
 And less attention to the speakers.
 In fact, I now felt no urge at all to sit in front of the 801 cabinets.